 Consider whether the job offers a high level of long-term potential in an organization with a good reputation in your industry.
 This could help you to improve your career prospects.

-It would help if you considered the opportunities this position offers you to learn new skills, experience a different working environment, and practice your work ethic.
+It would help if you considered this position’s opportunities to learn new skills, experience a different working environment, and practice your work ethic.
 You can use the knowledge and skills you have gained throughout your career to be an asset to your coworkers and managers in your new role.

-According to career experts, people from diverse backgrounds will hold senior positions in organizations in the future.
+Career experts say people from diverse backgrounds will hold senior positions in organizations.

 1. This Job is Right for You